dsoto/WP16/outline.md

 - We observe the reported percentage of appliance ownership in each access type by summing the yes/no response and dividing by the number of respondents
+- We report the number of valid responses in each category

 ### Results